 What Questions Should I Ask my Web Developer?

-1. Automated Malware Scan – Need to have website scanned for malware automatically each day.
+1. Automated Malware Scan – Need to have the website scanned for malware automatically each day.
 If an issue is found, an email should be sent with the details.

 2. Google reCAPTCHA – Protect your site against spammers.

 3. User Action Logging – The website needs to track and keep logs when users to edit content, login or log out.